nethish/experiments/hadoop/README.md

 * Datanodes handle the actual storage of data
 * I copied the `data.parquet` file generated as part of `spark/app` experiment into `./hadoop_namenode/` and copied it into the cluster.
 The file was split into 134217728 bytes parts and spread across two nodes
 * `hdfs dfs` is a wrapper around hadoops file system API. `ls, cat, rm, mkdir, get, put`
+* Look at `commands.sh` to understand how to put file in the file system
+* View the UI at `http://localhost:9870/`

 ## Connect to Spark Cluster